MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ![Plan your time away inline suggestion.](../../Images/mya/use/inline-away.png)

 >[!Note]
->This suggestion is only available if you have an E5 plan.
-It's coming soon to E1/E3 plans.
+>This suggestion is available if you have an E1, E3, or E5 plan.
 This feature falls under the preview of [connected experiences that analyze your content in Office](/deployoffice/privacy/connected-experiences#connected-experiences-that-analyze-your-content).

 Reduce the stress of planning for time away from work with the **Plan your time away** checklist.
 When you see an inline suggestion about it, select **Plan** to open the checklist and do the following: